Hey, nice to see you here! Welcome to WPMarmite!

 As you can see, I've got a lot of ambition for WPMarmite.

 After thinking hard about it for a long time, I decided to take the blog to the next level.

-I have 3 reasons for this.
-Let's examine them together.
+I see 3 reasons for this.
+Let's look at them together.

 1. WPMarmite can help many more people